alexeyrodriguez/waveunet/README.md

 [Stoller at al. / Wave-U-Net: A Multi-Scale Neural Network for End-To-End Audio Source Separations](https://arxiv.org/abs/1806.03185).
 The paper authors implementation can be found [here](https://github.com/f90/Wave-U-Net).

-This repository does not implement all the variants, no learned upsampling, no additive constraint between channels, no padding.
+This repository does not implement all the variants.
+The selected variant includes additional input context (no zero padding), upsampling through linear interpolation (no learned upsampling) and supports stereo channels and multiple source extraction.

 ## Data Preparation